 In Italy, "abuse of popular credulity" is a crime.
 A case has been brought against a Catholic priest for claiming that Jesus Christ was an actual person, and the judge has ordered the priest to appear in court to prove his claim.

 I don't know how courts work in Italy, but in the US, witnesses are asked to swear on the Bible.
 Doesn't doing so assume that the text within is factual?
-I don't think think they you bring in your own books to swear upon.
+I don't think they let you bring in your own books to swear upon.

 I have the fantasy of opening up a little cafe, apparently like many other people.
 Michael Idov has already done it and documented the money-losing venture at Slate.